killme2008/carmine-sentinel/README.md

 (defmacro wcar* [& body] `(cs/wcar server1-conn ~@body))
 ```

-The spec in `server1-conn` is empty, and there are two new options in server1-conn:
+The spec in `server1-conn` can be left empty or contain general configurations, such as password or ssl function, and there are two new options in server1-conn:

 * `:sentinel-group` Which sentinel instances group to resolve master addr.Here is `:group1`.
 * `:master-name` Master name configured in that sentinel group.Here is `mymaster`.

-The `spec` in server1-conn will be merged to resolved master spec at runtime.So you can set `:password`,`:timeout-ms` etc. other options in it.
+The `spec` in server1-conn will be merged to resolved master spec at runtime.
+So you can set `:password`,`:timeout-ms` etc. other options in it.

 Also, you can define many `wcar*`-like macros to use other sentinel group and master name.